Lee1256-frdoe/SUPA/README.md

 It also lets you delete the contents of the download folder.

+# Distros
+The one done so far is:
+Arch/Arch-Based Distros

+to be done (some day):
+Ubuntu/Ubuntu-based Distros
+Fedora/Fedora-based Distros

 # Installation

 To install SUPA, download the ```SUPA.sh``` and ```config.sh``` files and put them into a folder with the name of your choice.